percona/pmm-doc/docs/details/develop-checks.md

 # Develop Advisor checks

-PMM offer sets of checks that can detect common security threats, performance degradation, data loss and data corruption.
+PMM offers sets of checks that can detect common security threats, performance degradation, data loss and data corruption.

 As a developer, you can create custom checks to cover additional use cases, relevant to your specific database infrastructure.